Research for Medical School Admissions: What Do You Need to Know?

 With that said, if your major is in the social sciences or humanities, getting involved in research related to your major and your interests is something that medical schools will find attractive.

 After all, the majority of schools use a holistic approach to admissions and want their potential candidates to be widely and well-educated individuals.
-A liberal arts and interdisciplinary educational background can make outstanding applicants.

 1. Is Research Experience More Important Than Clinical Experience For Medical School?

-The short answer to this is no. Even though the majority of applicants have research experience, to many deans of admissions, clinical experience is equally and sometimes even more valuable.
+The short answer to this is no. Even though the majority of applicants have research experience, for many deans of admissions, clinical experience is equally and sometimes even more valuable.
 The clinical experience involves patient interaction, which is undoubtedly crucial preparation for a life-long career as a physician.

 However, getting your first research experience as early as possible in your undergraduate years will help you determine if research is something you’d like to pursue in the future.
 Plus, it will make it easier for you to secure more research positions in your graduate years, so you should definitely go for it if it's of your interest.